arschles/go-progprobs/README.md

 ```

 On success, return `200 Ok`.
 If multiple callers race for this call, only one
-should succeed (the order doesn't matter) and the others should immediately fail with
+should succeed (the order doesn't matter) and the rest should wait as `POST /reservations/{key}`
-`401 Unauthorized`
+does.